-Question 107 asks whether the legislature debates budget policies prior to the tabling of the Executive's Budget Proposal.
+Question 107 asks whether the legislature debated budget policies prior to the tabling of the Executive's Budget Proposal for the most recent budget year before the research cut-off date.
 In general, prior to discussing the Executive's Budget Proposal for the coming year, the legislature should have an opportunity to review the government's broad budget priorities and fiscal parameters.
-Often times this information is laid out in a Pre-Budget Statement, which the executive presents to the legislature for debate.
+Oftentimes this information is laid out in a Pre-Budget Statement, which the executive presents to the legislature for debate.
 (See Questions 54-58.)

 A number of countries conduct a pre-budget debate in the legislature around six months before the start of the budget year.
 In some cases, they adopt laws that guide the upcoming budget, for example the Budget Guidelines Law in Brazil and the Spring Fiscal Policy Bill in Sweden.
-A pre-budget debate can serve two main purposes: 1) to allow the executive to inform the legislature of its fiscal policy intentions by presenting updated reports on its annual and medium-term budget strategy and policy priorities; and 2) to establish "hard" multi-year fiscal targets or spending ceilings, which the government must adhere to when preparing its detailed spending estimates for the upcoming budget year.
+A prebudget debate can serve two main purposes: 1) to allow the executive to inform the legislature of its fiscal policy intentions by presenting updated reports on its annual and medium-term budget strategy and policy priorities; and 2) to establish "hard" multi-year fiscal targets or spending ceilings, which the government must adhere to when preparing its detailed spending estimates for the upcoming budget year.